-The identifier must be described as alphabetic.
+Identifier must be described as alphabetic.
 The item being tested is considered alphabetic only if the contents consist of any combination of the characters A through Z and the space.

-10. Condition-Name Condition
+9. Condition-Name Condition

-A conditional variable is tested to determine whether its value is equal to the value associated with a condition-name.
+A conditional variable is tested to determine whether its value is equal to one of the values associated with a condition-name.
+A condition-name may be associated with a range of values; the conditional variable is then tested to determine whether its value falls within this range of values.